MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/03/devtools-100.md

 To learn more about the request log in the Network tool, see [Filter requests by properties](../../../network/reference.md#display-a-log-of-requests) in _Network features reference_.
 For more information about service workers, see [Service Worker improvements](../../../service-workers/index.md).

-For the history of this feature, see [Outlook: Add column in the Network activity log to track why resources are not loaded from DiskCache when ServiceWorker is present · Issue #16](https://github.com/MicrosoftEdge/DevTools/issues/16).
+For the history of this feature, see [Issue #16](https://github.com/MicrosoftEdge/DevTools/issues/16).

 <!-- ====================================================================== -->